 If you’re reading this and don’t pay too much attention to your energy bill, and you’re unsure whether you’re on a dual fuel or single fuel tariff, you’d better check.

 You can do so by just checking one of your most recent energy bills, which should say how much you’ve spent on both your gas and electricity (if you are dual fuel).
 If you’re on a single fuel tariff, it’ll have the price of just electricity or gas.
 Alternatively, you can call your supplier and check with them.

 Dual fuel or single fuel range: How much is your typical dual fuel tariff?

 A dual fuel tariff isn’t a type of tariff, more the nature of one.
 What determines the cost of a dual fuel tariff - along with a single fuel tariff - is whether or not it’s a standard variable tariff or a fixed rate tariff.

-Standard variable tariffs are some of the most expensive deals on the energy market at any one time, despite Ofgem’s price cap fall, bringing the average dual fuel household energy bill to £1,042.
+Standard variable tariffs are some of the most expensive deals on the energy market at any one time, despite Ofgem’s price cap fall, bringing the average dual fuel household energy bill to £1,042 in 2020.

 A standard variable dual fuel tariff will cost more than a fixed dual fuel tariff, most of the time.
 We’ve used our very own insight tool to provide an example of this to make things clear for you.

 Below are two deals.
 The first one is the cheapest fixed tariff we can switch to.
 The second is the cheapest standard variable tariff we can switch to:

 - Cheapest fixed available with Energy Helpline: Green Energy Network 12 month fixed for a monthly average of £876